Can I File a Wage and Hour Class Action Lawsuit in Ohio?

 - A manager occasionally requested you to put in some “off-the-clock” hours, but you have no knowledge that they have done the same to anyone else.

-Get Help from Our Columbus, OH Wage and Hour Class Action Attorney Today
+Get Help from Our Columbus, OH Wage and Hour Class Action Attorneys Today

 At Coffman Legal, our top-rated Ohio wage and hour attorneys have the skills and experience needed to handle class action lawsuits.
 To learn more about what we can do for you and your co-workers, contact our law firm for a free consultation.
 From our office in Columbus, we serve communities throughout the greater Columbus, OH area, including Hilliard, Grove City, Dublin, Lincoln Village, Upper Arlington, and Worthington.